Topological bound states in a lattice of rings with nearest-neighbour interactions: Bound states

 The first line in Eq.~\eqref{eq:H_combo_eff} gives the on-site energies.
 The second line represents the intra-leg hopping, and the third line shows inter-leg hopping along vertical rungs.
 The fourth line shows diagonal links [see Fig.~\ref{fig:l01model}(c)].
 The unit cell is extended into four sites.

-As in the previous section, we can compensate for the on-site potential effect at the end sites.
+As in the previous section, we can compensate for the bulk-edge potential mismatch to recover the bulk-edge correspondence.
 According to Eq.~\eqref{eq:epsilon_combo}, the on-site energy in the bulk is uniform when $J_0=J_0'$, and the on-site energy at the edges is compensated by increasing the NN interaction at the edges.
 Denoting the NN interaction strengths at the left and right edges with $V_L$ and $V_{R}$, respectively, the on-site energy is made uniform by the change $V_L=V+\epsilon_2-\epsilon_1$ and $V_R=V+\epsilon_{M-1}-\epsilon_{M}$.

 While the staggering angle $\phi$ can be tuned in the interval $[0,2\pi/3)$, the case of $\phi=\pi/2$ is particularly interesting as a $\pi$-flux threads each plaquette (see Fig.~\ref{fig:piflux}).
 This scenario is not seen in the single-particle case and is unique to the doublon regime~\cite{Croft2023Anomalous}.
 Therefore, we focus on the case of $\phi=\pi/2$.
 Let us rewrite $\hat{H}_{l=0,1}^{\text{eff}}$ in Eq.~\eqref{eq:H_combo_eff} after correcting for the on-site energy mismatch at the end sites for the case of $J_0=J_0'$,